-hand of each of his elder children, he continued-"My daughter, never forsake your little brother!-my son, never forsake your little brother!"-"Never! never!" they both exclaimed.-"Never! never!" repeated the father, and expired.
+The father then became exhausted, and taking a hand of each of his elder children, he continued-"My daughter, never forsake your little brother! my son, never forsake your little brother!-'Never! never!' they both exclaimed:-"Never! never!" repeated the father, and expired.

-The poor man died happy, because he thought that his commands would be obeyed; the sun sank down behind the trees and left behind a golden sky, which the family were wont to behold with pleasure; but now no one heeded it.
+The poor man died happy, because he thought that his commands would be obeyed: the sun sank down behind the trees and left a golden sky, which the family were wont to behold with pleasure; but now no one heeded it.
 The lodge, so still an hour before, was now filled with loud cries and lamentations.

 Time wore heavily away.
 Five long moons had passed, and the sixth was nearly full, when the mother also died.
 In her last moments, she pressed upon her children the fulfilment of their promise to their departed father.
 They readily renewed this promise, because they were as yet free from any selfish motives to break it.
-The winter passed away, and spring came.
-The girl being the cldest, directed her brothers, and seemed to feel a more tender and sisterly affection for the youngest, who was sickly and delicate.
+The winter passed away and spring came.
+The girl being the eldest, directed her brothers, and seemed to feel a more tender and sisterly affection for the youngest, who was sickly and delicate.
 The other boy soon showed signs of selfishness, and thus addressed his sister:-

-"My sister, are we always to live as if there were no other human beings in the world?
-Must I be deprived of the pleasure of associating with men?
-I go to seek the villages of my brothers and my tribe.
-I have resolved, and you cannot prevent me."
+"My sister, are we always to live as if there were no other uman beings in the world?
+Must I be deprived of the pleaure of associating with men?
+I go to seek the villages of my rothers and my tribe.
+I have resolved, and you prevent me."

-The girl replied, "My brother, I do not say no to what you desire.
-We were not forbidden to associate with men, but we were commanded to cherish and never forsake each other-if we separate to follow our own selfish desires, will it not oblige us to forsake him, our brother, whom we are both bound to support?"
+The girl replied, "My brother, I do not say no to what you esire.
+We were not forbidden to associate with men, but we rere commanded to cherish and never forsake each other-if re separate to follow our own selfish desires, will it not oblige s to forsake him, our brother, whom we are both bound to upport?"

-The young man made no answer to this remonstrance, but taking up his bow and arrows, he left the wigwam and returned no more.
+The young man made no answer to this remonstrance, but aking up his bow and arrows, he left the wigwan and returned o more.

-Many moons had come and gone after the young man's departure, and still the girl ministered kindly and constantly to the wants of her little brother.
-At length, however, she too began to weary of solitude and her charge.
-Years added to her strength and her power of providing for the household wants, but also brought the desire of society, and made her solitude more and more irksome.
-At last she became quite impatient; she thought only of herself, and cruelly resolved to abandon her little brother, as her elder brother had done before.
+Many moons had come and gone after the young man's desarture, and still the girl ministered kindly and constantly to he wants of her little brother.
+At length, however, she too egan to weary of solitude and her charge.
+Years added to er strength and her power of providing for the household rants, but also brought the desire of society, and made her solitude more and more irksome.
+At last she became quite imatient; she thought only of herself, and cruelly resolved to bandon her little brother, as her elder brother had done before.

-One day, after having collected all the provisions she had set apart for emergencies, and brought a quantity of wood to the door, she said to her little brother, "My brother, you must not stray far from the lodge.
-I am going to seek our brother, I shall soon be back."
-Then taking her bundle, she set off in search of the habitations of men.
-She soon found them, and became so much occupied with the pleasures of her new life, that all affection and remembrance of her brother were by degrees effaced from her heart.
-At last she was married, and after that she never more thought of her poor helpless little brother whom she had abandoned in the woods.
+One day, after having collected all the provisions she had set part for emergencies, and brought a quantity of wood to the oor, she said to her little brother, "My brother, you must not tray far from the lodge.
+I am going to seek our brother, I hall soon be back."
+Then taking her bundle, she set off in earch of the habitations of men.
+She soon found them, and ecame so much occupied with the pleasures of her new life, hat all affection and remembrance of her brother were by derees effaced from her heart.
+At last she was married, and fter that she never more thought of her poor helpless little rother, whom she had abandoned in the woods.

-In the mean time the eldest brother had also settled on the shores of the same lake near which reposed the bones of his parents, and the abode of his forsaken brother.
+In the mean time the eldest brother had also settled on the hores of the same lake, near which reposed the bones of his arents, and the abode of his forsaken brother.